pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       Draw a circle given its center and radius.
 The drawing starts and ends at point ``start = center - (radius, 0)`` in a counter-clockwise movement. ``start`` corresponds to the middle point of the enclosing square's left border.

-      The method is a shortcut for ``drawSector(center, start, 360, fullSector = False)``.
+      The method is a shortcut for ``drawSector(center, start, 360, fullSector=False)``.
 To draw a circle in a clockwise movement, change the sign of the degree.

       :arg center: the center of the circle.
       :type center: point-like